krgross/st512-course-notes/docs/index.md

 ### Format of the notes {-}

 Advanced sections are indicated by section titles that begin with stars ($^\star$).
 Shorter sidebars for enrichment appear in <span style="color: gray;"> gray text </span> and are offset by horizontal rules (like the one following the acknowledgments).
 This material may be skipped without loss.
+Sections that are in an early and rougher stage of development are indicated with section titles shown in *italics*.

 <!-- This structure is inspired by @mascolell1995microeconomic's lovely text. -->